TraceMachina/nativelink/local-remote-execution/README.md

 NativeLink's Local Remote Execution is a framework to build and rapidly iterate custom toolchain setups that are transparent, fully hermetic and reproducible across machines of the same system architecture.
 When used in conjunction with Nix, Local Remote Execution recreates the remote execution toolchain in your local development environment.
 Working with LRE lets you seamlessly switch between remote and local builds while reusing the same cache.

-You must clone the repo to use Local Remote Execution.
+You must clone the repository to use Local Remote Execution.
 Other than that, there are few pre-requisistes.

 ## Pre-Requisites

 - Nix 2.19.0 or later